rilldata/rill/docs/docs/tutorials/rill_advanced_features/canvas_dashboards/canvas-dashboards.md

 ---

 Canvas dashboards are composed of one more more charts.
-Now that we've learned how to create charts via Rill-provided templates and via custom chart with vega-lite, we can add and arrange these on Canvas dashboard.
+Now that we've learned how to create charts via Rill-provided templates and via custom component with vega-lite, we can add and arrange these on Canvas dashboard.

 ### Create a Canvas dashboard